 Although the System 80 was an almost perfect clone of the TRS-80 Model 1, there were minor hardware and ROM differences.
 Some emulators exist which have been written specifically to emulate a cassette or disk-based System-80 Mk1 (Blue Label)/Video Genie 1.
 Users can experience the "Video Cut" and "Page" screen modes particular to this model.

-These emulators are from Hungary, where the machine was known as the HT-1080z.
+These emulators (for Windows only) are from Hungary, where the machine was known as the HT-1080z.
 One has has been written by Attila Grosz, two by Zoltan Kollar and one by Lajos Kintli.
 Zoltan's programs feature emulation of popular add-on hi-res and colour boards.

 Attila's emulator can be found here, and the others here.
 The programs are entirely freeware and no ROM image is needed.
 They are great for viewing cassette files but are a little fussy when it comes to disk images, and not all formats are supported.
 However they will work with the disk images on this site.

-TRS32 and TRS80gp can also emulate a System 80, although the only real difference noticed is in the diskless boot up screen.
+TRS32 and TRS80gp also closely emulate a System 80.
+Apart from (rare) examples of software written specifically for the System 80/Video Genie1's cassette and printer port addressing, the only real difference noticed is in the diskless boot up screen.
 All you need is a System 80 ROM image.
 This System-80 ROM zip file (which also includes the original TRS80 Model 1 and Exatron Stringy Floppy ROM) has some to choose from.
 You will need to rename the System 80 ROM to model1.rom for use in TRS32.

 If you know absolutely nothing about TRS-80/System 80 software...